Federalist No. 69

 Federalist No. 69 is an essay by Alexander Hamilton, the sixty-ninth of The Federalist Papers.
 It was published on March 14, 1788 under the pseudonym Publius, under which all The Federalist papers were published.
-The title is "The Real Character of the Executive", and is the third in a series of 11 essays discussing the powers and limitations of the Executive branch in response to the Anti-Federalist Papers, and in comparison to the King of England's powers.
+The title is "The Real Character of the Executive", and is the third in a series of 11 essays discussing the powers and limitations of the Executive branch in response to the Anti-Federalist Papers, and in comparison to the King of Great Britain's powers.

 Overview

-In Federalist No. 69, Alexander Hamilton sought to explain the nature of the executive branch in order to address fears that the President would function as an elected monarch, the primary concern of Anti-Federalists.
-The memory of British oppression was fresh in the mind of Anti-Federalists, and they were not ready to accept any new government that would resemble the English form of government.
+In Federalist No. 69, Alexander Hamilton sought to explain the nature of the executive branch in order to address the primary concern of Anti-Federalists that the U.S. President would function as an elected monarch.
+Memories of unpopular British polices were fresh in the mind of Anti-Federalists, and they were not ready to accept any new government that would resemble Britain's.

 Specifically, Hamilton "explained that the president's authority 'would be nominally the same with that of the King of Great Britain, but in substance much inferior to it.
 It would amount to nothing more than the supreme command and direction of the military and naval forces, as first general and admiral of the confederacy'".

 Hamilton's arguments

 Maintaining of the Army

-Hamilton also highlights the different standings of both the proposed American President and the King of England in maintaining their armies.
+Hamilton also highlights the different standings of both the proposed American President and the King of Great Britain in maintaining their armies.
 The President has the ability to conduct war as he sees fit, if authorized by an Act of Congress (consistent with specified powers of the Legislative Branch under Article I, Section 8 of the Constitution), and he also is identified as the primary "Commander-in-Chief" of both the army and the navy (Article II, Section 2), with the power to nationalize state militias and to command them.
 Hamilton discusses how the President has the liberty to make calls, as to the operation of the military, when they see fit.
 This is also a collective decision amongst the Cabinet, appointed by the President; however, though it is a group decision, the final call is made by the President.
 However, the King of Great Britain does not operate the same, Hamilton argues.
 The King of Great Britain makes the final call in everything, without regards to either House of Parliament.
 Both are contrasted and have various limitations in the leadership of their respective militaries.
 While the President may have command of the state militia on occasion, the King of Great Britain maintains full control of the militia at all times.